 Knowing that someone you care about has endured a trauma is devastating in and of itself, but when you discover that your loved one is then experiencing the symptoms of PTSD after having such an experience, it can be heart-breaking.
 If, in addition to the onset of PTSD symptoms, your loved one has also begun abusing drugs or alcohol, you may also find that you are experiencing much apprehension as to what will happen in his or her future if he or she does not cease that destructive behavior.
 While it can be difficult to know how to help, there are, fortunately, things that you can do to support your loved one during this time.

 - Learn all that you can about posttraumatic stress disorder and how substance abuse can impact its symptoms.

-- Research treatment centers that have specialized programming that is tailored to meet the needs of those who are suffering from the dual diagnosis concerns of PTSD and substance abuse.
+- Research rehab centers that have specialized treatment that is tailored to meet the needs of those who are suffering from the dual diagnosis concerns of PTSD and substance abuse.

 - Sit down with your loved one and express your concerns to him or her, refraining from taking on a lecturing tone.
 Remain calm and nonjudgmental, helping your loved one to see how treatment can be beneficial.

-- Assist your loved one in getting the treatment process started by offering to call various treatments centers of by offering to accompany your loved one to any appointments that are scheduled.
+- Assist your loved one in getting the rehab process started by offering to call various treatments centers of by offering to accompany your loved one to any appointments that are scheduled.

 - Once your loved one has become engaged in treatment, make an effort to be an active part of his or her therapeutic process, demonstrating your unwavering support and encouragement.